zkrising/Tachi/docs/docs/api/routes/admin.md

 ## Delete any Score

-This performs all the necessary checks to remove a score document aswell
+This performs all the necessary checks to remove a score document aswell.

 `POST /api/v1/admin/delete-score`